Pinworm Infection During Pregnancy

 How Is Pinworm Infection Treated During Pregnancy?

-There are certain home remedies for pinworms during pregnancy that a woman can opt for, and also some medicines that a doctor might recommend, should the infection get severe.
+There are several home remedies for pinworm treatment in pregnancy that a woman can opt for and some medicines that a doctor might recommend should the infection get severe.

 If you have the pinworm infection, you can opt for medication.
 However, you should not take over-the-counter medication for pinworms.
 You must consult a doctor for the same.
 In times of pinworm infection, medication is usually suggested to all the family members in order to prevent any other person from spreading it again.
 A primary dose of albendazole, mebendazole and pyrantel pamoate is suggested as the first-line treatment.
 This takes care of most worms.
 After a couple of weeks, a repeat dose is given to take care of any worms that might have survived or freshly hatched.
 However, these medicines should be taken only when approved by the doctor.

 A pinworm infection is better treated with medicines as compared to home remedies since these can take a long time to be effective.
 Some people might suggest using wormwood to kill intestinal worms, which is quite effective, but entirely unsafe for a pregnant woman.
 Instead, opting for a few garlic, cloves and consuming it with vegetables or salads, can be a good starting point to reduce the pinworms from causing any discomfort.